 Why do I owe fines?

 The Board of Trustees has voted to waive fines for the duration of the Pandemic.
 We are checking items in on Amnesty Mode.
 Please call 508-839-4649, Mon-Sat, between 10am-4pm, to have fines removed from your account.
 In lieu of fines, please consider a donation to the Library Gift Account, Friends of the Grafton Library, Grafton Public Library Capital Campaign, or the Grafton Food Bank, We are still charging for lost materials.
 No patron’s account should be blocked from digital access due to fines or overdue items.

 Why do I have lost items?

 Late notices went out, beginning September 30, for all past due library materials from March-September and notices continue to be issued for items more than 30 days overdue.
 Please return items by the due date–the book drop is available 24/7–and the lost book fee will disappear from your account and the account will be unblocked.
 Please don’t panic if items remain on your library account.
-We are quarantining for 7 days so there may be a delay in checking items in.
+We are quarantining for 7 days, and there may be a delay in checking items in.